If any of these terms are not clear to you, please do contact us at And Other Stories: email@example.com

 And Other Stories will make final decisions on eligibility.
 Our decisions will be final and no communication will be entered into on the subject.

-To be eligible submissions arrive by midnight (GMT) on Tuesday 18th December 2018.
+To be eligible submissions arrive by 11.59 pm (GMT) on Thursday 2nd January 2020.
 Entries that are incomplete, are corrupted or submitted after the deadline will not be considered.

-And Other Stories will carry out the initial in-house ‘eligibility check’ sifting of the entries, manage the sifting and internal shortlisting process and send an unannounced selection of entries to the judges (2019 judges are Sarah Moss, Fiona Mozley and Stefan Tobler) at a date before 1st February 2019.
+And Other Stories will carry out the initial in-house ‘eligibility check’ and manage an internal sifting of the entries, before sending an unannounced selection of entries to the judges at a date before 1st February 2020.
 At this point, all entrants who have not been chosen will be informed by And Other Stories, in order that they can submit the manuscript elsewhere.
-The judges will meet in March 2019 and at that point the winner and the other writers will be informed.
-The prize will be announced publicly at a ceremony in spring 2019.
+The judges will meet in March 2020 and at that point the winner and the other writers will be informed.
+The prize will be announced publicly in spring 2020.

-While And Other Stories always works editorially with an author to develop a book before publication, this prize judges the manuscript received, not the potential that may be in it.
+While And Other Stories always works editorially with an author to develop a book before publication, this prize can only judge the manuscript received, not the potential that may be in it.

 We apologise that we are unable to give feedback on entries that do not win.